twonds/punjab/README.txt

 GENERAL INFORMATION

 PunJab is a HTTP jabber client interface.
-It is a BOSH server that allows persistent client connections to a XMPP server.
+It is a BOSH connection manager that allows persistent client connections to a XMPP server.

 For more information about punjab see the following URL :